Tip: Use the Chemistry Teacher CV Template below as an example to help you write your own personal and fully-tailored CV.

 Personal profile statement

 I have enjoyed an extensive career teaching secondary school students Chemistry, which has allowed me to gain substantial knowledge and expertise in educating young adolescents.
-Not only am I highly educated in the Sciences, my years of teaching have vastly improved my teaching abilities.
+Not only am I highly educated in the Sciences, but my years of teaching have vastly improved my teaching abilities.
 I also believe that my friendly personality and calm temperament are very harmonious with the requirements of a good teacher.
 My communication skills are excellent; as are my interpersonal skills—which are useful during interactions with students, parents and school administrators alike.
-Given my teaching track-record and my consistently competent performances; I am confident that I would be a valuable asset to any educational institution.
+Given my teaching track record and my consistently competent performances; I am confident that I would be a valuable asset to any educational institution.

 Achievements